DTIChallenge/miccai2013/submission.md

    * patientN_left_env.nhdr & patientN_left_env.raw
    * patientN_right_env.nhdr & patientN_right_env.raw
    * patientN_coronal_view.png
 * The paper should include the following elements 1) a presentation of the DTI analysis pipeline, 2) a description of the tractography technique and parameters used, 3) a set of images providing an intuitive way to present the reconstructed tracts to neurosurgeons.
 Participants are invited to propose an evaluation criteria for their tractography method in the Appendix of the paper.
 * Supplementary materials such as short videos, are encouraged, but not mandatory.
 * Papers should be formatted in Lecture Notes in Computer Science style.
 The file format for submission is Adobe Portable Document Format (PDF).
 Other formats will not be accepted.
 * Once you have completed the analysis, upload your workshop paper and results at the location of your choice, and send the url to access them to spujol at bwh.harvard.edu to receive a confirmation of your submission.
-* Datasets

-The challenge datasets include the following elements:

-*T1-weighted image
-*T2-weighted image
-*DWI volume
-*DTI volume
-*The clinical cases include a manual segmentation of the tumor and edema regions.

-To access the datasets, please fill in the letter of intent for participation (see section 'Registration').